arl1nef/bOS/README.md

 # **The Difference**

 bOS comes already debloated and pre-tweaked.
-Meaning you won't ahve to apply any extra tweks outside of the ones already applied in bOS.
+Meaning you won't have to apply any extra tweaks outside of the ones already applied in bOS.